diptidash123/diptidash123/README.md

 ## 👨‍💻 About Me

-I am a passionate Automation Test Engineer with a strong focus on designing, building and scaling test automation frameworks for API, Web/UI, Mobile and End-to-End Testing.
+I am a passionate **Automation Test Engineer** with a strong focus on designing, building and scaling test automation frameworks for **API, Web/UI, Mobile and End-to-End Testing**.
 I enjoy learning new technologies and applying them in real-world, production-style projects to improve software quality and reliability.
 I believe in clean framework design, stable automation and CI-driven testing aligned with modern SDET practices.

 ---